 With this latest version, you can simply work in harmony with the best merchant shop out there and potentially increase your revenue.

 Let’s dig in!

-Which means that with the latest WooCommerce Product Feed Manager, you can now directly send your WooCommerce products to Google Merchant Shop and hence, you no longer need to download and upload feed on your Google Merchant Center manually.
+Which means that with the latest WooCommerce Product Feed Manager, you can now directly send your WooCommerce products to Google Merchant Shop; you no longer need to download and upload feed on your Google Merchant Center manually.

 This feature carries out the task by allowing your Google Merchant Center to fetch the data of your updated product feed according to the schedule you decide.